-When applicable, hospitals should bill for treatment or observation room charges with the appropriate covered revenue codes.
+When applicable, hospitals should bill for treatment or observation room charges with the appropriate covered revenue code.
+The payable observation room services revenue code is 762.
+This revenue code must be billed with the appropriate accompanying CPT codes of G0378 and G0379 or the claim will deny with error code 114 (INVALID OR MISSING HCPCS).
 The entire outpatient visit, including observation, may not exceed 30 hours duration.